 A worker cleaning underneath one end of a conveyor belt in a packing area had his hand and arm drawn into the in running nip between the belt and the end roller.
 His injuries included loss of the arm.
-Conveyors cause 30% of machinery injuries in food/drink factories and guarding is required which will be effective but allow cleaning (see Food Information Sheet 25 Safeguarding flat belt conveyors in the food and drink industries).
+Conveyors cause 30% of machinery injuries in food/drink factories and guarding is required which will be effective but allow cleaning.
+For more information, see our page on food processing machinery.

 - A recipe for safety: Occupational health and safety in food and drink manufacture

 - Moving food and drink: Manual handling solutions for the food and drink industries

 - Case studies